freetronics/ArduPhone-Software/firmware_v1/README.md

 ------------

 This code has been written using the Arduino 1.0.5 IDE.
-This was the latest 1.0.X series available at the intial time of writing.
+This was the latest 1.0.X series available at the initial time of writing.
+This takes advantage of the multiple tabs and files that are possible for an Arduino project and some of its peculiarities (eg. #includes in main file due to the way the IDE concatenates files.)

 Like some of the examples, this firmware requires external libraries.
 Please install these libraries before using this firmware.